MichaelCade/90DaysOfDevOps/Days/day36.md

 ---
 ## Installing & Configuring Git

-Git is a open source, cross platform tool for version control.
+Git is an open source, cross-platform tool for version control.
 If you are like me, using Ubuntu or most Linux environments you might find that you already have git installed but we are going to run through the install and configuration.

 Even if you already have git installed on your system it is also a good idea to make sure we are up to date.

 ### Installing Git

-As already mentioned Git is cross platform, we will be running through Windows and Linux but you can find macOS also listed [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+As already mentioned Git is cross-platform, we will be running through Windows and Linux but you can find macOS also listed [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 For [Windows](https://git-scm.com/download/win) we can grab our installers from the official site.

 You could also use `winget` on your Windows machine, think of this as your Windows Application Package Manager.

-Before we install anything lets see what version we have on our Windows Machine.
+Before we install anything let's see what version we have on our Windows Machine.
 Open a PowerShell window and run `git --version`

 ![](Images/Day36_Git1.png)